shpml/fundamentals/03_chapter/02_lessontemp.md

 }
 ```

-As you become more advanced, try using the numbers 100, 200, 300, 400, 500, 600, 700, 800, and 900 as values to gain more granular control.
+Once you get more practice, try using the numbers 100, 200, 300, 400, 500, 600, 700, 800, and 900 as values to gain more granular control.
 With this system, 400 is roughly equivalent to “normal” and 700 roughly equals “bold.”

 ```css
 h1 {